 Skip to main content

-Install Google Chrome, then add Dusk as a development dependency:
+First, install Google Chrome, then add Dusk as a development dependency.

 composer require laravel/dusk --dev